DAZ 3D Human Figures - A History

 The 4th Generation Figures

 For the fourth generation, DAZ 3D opted for separate meshes for male, female, and child characters.
 There were three base figures: Victoria 4 (first introduced in 2006), Michael 4 (2008), and The Kids 4 (2010).
 Aiko 4, The Girl 4, Stephanie 4, and She Freak 4 all require the base Victoria figure.
 Similarly, Hiro 4 and The Freak 4 require Michael 4.
+A special celebrity character, Reby Sky, was also released for Victoria 4, with similar functionality and support to that of the other 4th Generation iconic characters.

 Genesis (Generation 5)